Grammar-aware sentence classification on quantum computers: Introduction

 NLP is a rapidly evolving area of AI of both theoretical importance and practical interest \cite{10.5555/555733,BlackburnBos05}.
-State of the art language models, such as GPT-3 with 175 billion parameters \cite{brown2020language}, show impressive results on general NLP tasks and one dares to claim that humanity is entering Turing-test territory \cite{10.1093/mind/LIX.236.433}.
+Large language models, such as the relatively recent GPT-3 with its 175 billion parameters \cite{brown2020language}, show impressive results on general NLP tasks and one dares to claim that humanity is entering Turing-test territory \cite{10.1093/mind/LIX.236.433}.
+Such models, almost always based on neural networks, work by learning to model conditional probability distributions of words in the context of other words.
+The textual data on which they are trained are mined from large text corpora; the probability distribution to be learned captures the statistical patterns of cooccurence of words in the data.
+Due to this, in this work we shall refer to such models as \emph{distributional}.

 NLP technology becomes increasingly entangled with everyday life as part of search engines, personal assistants, information extraction and data-mining algorithms, medical diagnoses, and even bioinformatics \cite{Searls2002,Zeng2015}.
 Despite success in both language understanding and language generation, under the hood of mainstream NLP models one exclusively finds deep neural networks, which famously suffer the criticism of being uninterpretable black boxes \cite{buhrmester2019analysis}.